Medicare and Other Health Insurance Coverage: Who Pays First?

-If you’re disabled and have employer coverage plus Medicare, the answer also depends on the size of the company:
+If you’re under 65 and have a disability, the answer will also depend on the size of the company:

 - Fewer than 100 employees: Medicare pays first, then the employer plan.

-If you’re about to turn 65, Medicare doesn’t automatically know that you have existing coverage.
-So, about 3 months before Medicare eligibility begins, Medicare will send a letter directing you to a website where you can fill out a questionnaire about any current coverage.
-Medicare uses the information you provide to set up your coverage profile and make sure your claims are paid correctly.
+Medicare eligibility begins three months before you turn 65.
+At that time, Medicare will send you a letter directing you to a website to fill out a questionnaire in which you will be asked about any coverage you may currently have.
+Based on the information you provide, Medicare will set up your coverage profile to make sure your claims are paid correctly.

 Keep Your Doctors Up to Date

-Be sure to tell your doctors and your other healthcare providers if you become eligible for Medicare, or if there’s any change in either your employment status or coverage.
-This will help you avoid unnecessary delays in getting your claims processed and in keeping your benefits coordinated.
+Be sure to let your doctors and other healthcare providers know when you become eligible for Medicare.
+This will help you keep your benefits coordinated and avoid any unnecessary delays in getting your claims processed.